JeremyMMulcahey/IPythonNotebook/README.md

 IPythonNotebook
 ===============

-Directory for Notebooks and associated files from my projects at Cal Poly
+Directory for Notebooks and associated files from my projects at Cal Poly.

+The TimeSeries notebooks consist of homework assignments from the quarter and the final portfolio.
+The portfolio can be viewed/navigated through the table of contents (TOC.ipynb).

+The SeniorProject notebooks consist of my Senior Project and Presentation.
+The introduction to the project can be found in "Chapter 1".
+The presentation can be viewed/navigated through "Presentation.ipynb"

 Use this link to read the notebooks: http://nbviewer.ipython.org/github/JeremyMMulcahey/